florimondmanca/djangorestframework-api-key/docs/guide.md

 ## Customization

+!!! warning
+    This section documents functionality that is currently in public beta.
+To use it, install this package using:

+    ```bash
+    pip install "djangorestframework-api-key==1.3.0.b0"
+    ```

 This package provides various customization APIs that allow you to extend its basic behavior.

 ### API key models